reymon359/how-to-live/advices/index.md

 most of the books references blabla book sentences

+some categories are not discussed but are related
 ## First attempt

 This was my rough first attempt to represent what I had in my mind.